Lebanese-Arabic phrases | Most common phrases for everyday life

 Great, I’m from Madrid too. رائع، أنا كمان من مدريد. /raːʔeʕ, ʔana kamaːn men madriːd/

-Where do you live? وين ساكن؟ /weːn saːken/ (to a male)
+Where do you live? in Lebanese وين ساكن؟ /weːn saːken/ (to a male)

 /weːn saːkne/ (to a female)